Mark Chapter 2

 2. And while passing by, He saw Levi (the son of Alphaeus) sitting at the tax collector’s booth.
 And He tells him: “Follow Me.”
 And having risen, he followed Him.

-3. And it happened that He went to recline at the table1“recline” is literal.
+3. And it happens that He went to recline at the table1“recline” is literal.
 In ancient times, they laid down on a low table to eat.
 Thus, “reclining” in those days is similar to “sitting down” today to share a meal. in his house.
 And many tax collectors and sinners were reclining at the table with Jesus and His disciples, for they were many and were following Him.

 Fasting and wineskins